 Career Benefits Include Contractors and Freelancers Too

-Keeping the innate need in mind, Simplilearn has launched multiple AI courses such as AI & Machine Learning Bootcamp or the AI and Machine Learning courses in partnership with Purdue University in collaboration with IBM that will help you gain expertise in various industry skills and technologies from Python, NLP, speech recognition, to advanced deep learning.
-This Post Graduate program will help you stand in the crowd and grow your career in thriving fields like AI, machine learning and deep learning.
+Keeping the innate need in mind, Simplilearn has launched multiple AI courses such as AI & Machine Learning Bootcamp or the AI and Machine Learning courses in partnership with Purdue University and in collaboration with IBM that will help you gain expertise in various industry skills and technologies from Python, NLP, speech recognition, and advanced deep learning.
+This Post Graduate program will help you stand out in the crowd and grow your career in thriving fields like AI, machine learning, and deep learning.

-The comprehensive Post Graduate Program provides you a joint Simplilearn-Purdue certificate, and also, you become entitled to membership at Purdue University Alumni on course completion.
-IBM is the leading player in AI and Data Science, helping professionals with relevant industry exposure in the field of AI and Data Science, providing a globally recognized certificate, complete access to IBM Watson for hands-on learning and practice.
-The game-changing PGP program will help you stand in the crowd and grow your career in thriving fields like AI, machine learning and deep learning.
+The comprehensive Post Graduate Program provides you a joint Simplilearn-Purdue certificate, and also, you become entitled to membership at Purdue University Alumni upon course completion.
+IBM is the leading player in AI and data science, helping professionals with relevant industry exposure in the field of AI and data science, providing a globally recognized certificate, as well as complete access to IBM Watson for hands-on learning and practice.

 Enhance your skill set and give a boost to your career with the Post Graduate Program in AI and Machine Learning.